The Song Keeper

 He now lives in Oklahoma, where many tribes landed.
 He was back in Ohio because of a fellowship from The Great Circle Alliance, which invites artists with Indigenous American heritage to the region to be inspired by The Earthworks.

-In the video below, watch Travis sing the memorial song he created in the center of The Great Circle and talk about it means to him to be a keeper of the songs.
+In the video below, watch Travis sing the memorial song he created in the center of The Great Circle and talk about what it means to him to be a keeper of the songs.

 The Great Circle is located at 455 Hebron Road.
 It is part of the Newark Earthworks system, a 2000 year old Hopewell era creation.
 The Newark Earthworks, along with 6 other Earthworks sytems in Ohio, were recently designated World Heritage Sites by the United Nations.
 Photo by Doug Swift.